marwin1991/keep-changelog-maven-plugin/README.md

 ## TODO:
-- add generating changelog directory with .gitkepp and empty changelog file, if not exists with init command
 - update README to include all important aspects: first steps (add to pom.xml etc.), available commands
 - move current changelog directory to example
 - add command to create release with a version from pom.xml as directory name and release-date.txt file